magnet-cl/django-project-template/ansible/Readme.md

 TODO: test quickstart in OSX

-### Linting everything (TODO)
+### Linting everything

 `ansible-lint` has an [undocumented feature](https://github.com/ansible/ansible-lint/pull/615): running it without supplying playbooks lints all playbooks in the git repository.
 But `molecule lint` always supplies the `converge` playbook, so that feature cannot be triggered without modifications.

-TODO: scenarios that test and lint backup/restore playbooks.
+The available test scenarios lint most of the files, but to lint them all, run `ansible-lint` from this directory.